sebranly/ctr-ocr/doc/guide/en/Images.md

 The website supports any dimensions as long as the **ratio of width/height is 1.78**.
 For example the following dimensions are supported: 3840x2160 (maximum allowed on PS5), 1280x720 (maximum allowed on Switch), etc.

-### Name
+### Names

 If uploading multiple images, they will be sorted alphabetically by their name for the results.
-We advise you to name them with numbers, for example as follows: `IMG1.JPG`, `IMG2.JPG`, ..., `IMG15.JPG` for an event containing 15 races.
+We advise you to name them with a common prefix and a different suffix number, for example as follows: `IMG1.JPG`, `IMG2.JPG`, ..., `IMG10.JPG` for an event containing 10 races.

 An example with 10 races is available in this [example folder](https://github.com/sebranly/ctr-ocr/tree/main/src/img/examples/full-event).